Usyk weary of Bellew threat despite massive favorite tag

 Oleksandr Usyk is a huge favorite to retain his titles against Tony Bellew on November 10 but remains cautious in his approach.

 Bellew is currently a 9/2 against underdog with William Hill to take Usyk’s four cruiserweight titles in Manchester.
-This hasn’t stopped Usyk declaring Bellew a warrior who fights to the end.
+This hasn’t stopped Usyk from declaring Bellew a warrior who fights to the end.

 “I am deep into my training camp with my team, working hard and preparing for a long fight with Tony.